doctore/Spring6Microservices/README.md

 Everytime [invoice-service](#invoice-service) returns an invoice details searched by its identifier or code, will send a request to [order-service](#order-service) using a [gRPC](https://grpc.io/docs/what-is-grpc/introduction/) communication channel to get its order and order lines data.

-The communication diagram including also the invocation of [security-oauth-service](#security-oauth-service) is the following:
+The communication diagram including also the invocation of [security-custom-service](#security-custom-service) is the following:

 ![Alt text](/documentation/GrpcCommunicationDiagram.png?raw=true "gRPC Communication diagram")
 <br>